Best WordPress Plugins to Use in 2026

 The Akismet Spam Protection plugin comes pre-installed with every new WordPress website.
 It checks all user comments on your website and prevents the ones that look like spam.

 The potentially malicious comments are easy to view and track through the WordPress dashboard, and the plugin also displays the associated URLs so website administrators can spot fishy links.
-Akismet can discard spammy comments automatically, which saves you disk space and improves your overall site performance.
+Akismet can automatically discard spammy comments, reducing database clutter and improving overall site performance.

 4. Jetpack

 It’s packed full of extremely useful features, including a downtime monitoring tool that alerts you if your website becomes inaccessible.
-It can also send notifications if someone is trying to brute-force their way into your website.
+It can also send notifications when someone tries to brute-force their way into your website.

 Jetpack has its own spam filtering capabilities, and premium packages even offer powerful backup utilities.
-Regardless of the deal, every user gets a free CDN service for better availability and site performance.
+There’s also a free CDN service for better availability and site performance.

 5. UpdraftPlus Backup

-UpdraftPlus Backup advertises itself as “the world’s most trusted backup plugin for WordPress.”
+UpdraftPlus Backup advertises itself as “the world’s preferred WordPress backup and migration plugin.”
 With over 3 million active installations and predominantly positive reviews, this claim doesn’t seem to be that far-fetched.

 UpdraftPlus can back up your entire website and send it to a cloud platform or an email address of your choice.
 Unlike similar plugins, it can also restore the entire site whenever needed.